Home

 These two basic weight training routines are designed for when you're just getting started and want real results - fast.
 One is geared towards overall strength, and the other is geared more towards power.

-But… If you're really looking to start weight training safely and effectively right away, with the best info and routines, check out the 5 Day Beginner Weight Training Course!
+Weight training is one of the best methods of strength training!
+If you want to start weight training safely and effectively, with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!

 There are 3-4 large, multi-joint exercises for each day, plus 1 exercise each for your abs and wrists/forearms.
 That way, you're working your whole body during each workout and you're also hitting places that tend to get overlooked (abs and grip).